jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Idempotent Receiver

-This pattern allows the consumer to safely receive the same messages multiple times.
+This pattern allows the consumer to safely receive the same message multiple times.

 ### Deduplication
 ```fsharp